 which, crucially, can be understood as the fermionic representation of the bond-local Pauli matrix $\sigma^z_{ij}$.
 This is the key insight underlying our mapping.
 In the following, we will argue that the corresponding transverse operators $\sigma^x_{ij} = \sigma^+_{ij} + \sigma^-_{ij}$ and $\sigma^y_{ij} = (\sigma^+_{ij} - \sigma^-_{ij})/\iu$ are obtained using a Jordan-Wigner relation,

 where the sum extends over all links $l$ up to (but not including) the link $\langle ij \rangle$ along a one-dimensional path through the two-dimensional lattice which enumerates (and defines a unique ordering of) all bonds.
 By construction, $\sigma^z_{l}$ and $\sigma^{\pm}_{l'}$ satisfy the $\SUtwo$ commutation relations \emph{iff} $l=l'$, and commute otherwise.
-While in principle any choice of a path is conceivable, they typically lead to Jordan-Wigner transformations under which local interactions become non-local, such that the Jordan-Wigner transformation for systems with spatial dimension $d > 1$ is considered impractical, or involves more involved theoretical techniques \cite{fradkin89,chen2018exact}.
+While in principle any choice of a path is conceivable, they typically lead to Jordan-Wigner transformations under which local interactions become non-local, such that the Jordan-Wigner transformation for systems with spatial dimension $d > 1$ has often been considered impractical.
 However, for the system at hand, we show that a particular snake-like diagonal path $\mathcal{P}$, as shown in Fig.~\ref{fig:lattice-string} leads to an invertible transformation between $\mathcal{H}_\mathrm{K}$ and $\mathcal{H}_\mathrm{LGT}$, and moreover relates the fermion parity operator $D_j$ to the $\Ztwo$ Gauss law $G_j$.

 We first discuss the mapping in the bulk, and then later on consider the mapping in the presence of a boundary.